Vyral/base-template/_drafts/a-message-of-gratitude-for-you.md

 {% include youtube.html %}

-I just got done at a great training event and wanted to take a moment to express my gratitude.
-I’m so thankful for your support.
+<center>I just got done at a great training event and wanted to take a moment to express my gratitude.
+I’m so thankful for your support.</center>

 I’m out here in Southern California doing one of my favorite things: Riding dirt bikes.
 I’m fresh off a two-day training event where I learned not only how to better myself as a real estate professional, but also to provide better value and service to my clients.
 I’m all finished up and can barely feel my arms, but I just wanted to say how grateful I was for all of your support this year and in years past.